uga-libraries/bags/README.md

 Related script: [Unpack AIPs](https://github.com/uga-libraries/unpack-aips), used to get AIPs from the preservation system ready to share with users.

+## Getting Started

+### Dependencies

+These scripts only use standard Python libraries and have no special dependencies.

+### Script Arguments

+undo_all_bags.py
+* bag_directory (required): path to directory that contains the bags.
+Bag folder names should end with "_bag".

+undo_one_bag.py
+* bag (required): path to the bag.

+validate_bags.py
+* bag_directory (required): path to the directory that contains the bag.
+Bag folder names should end with "_bag".

 # undo_bags
 Remove content from bags.
 Deletes the manifests, moves content from the data folder into the parent directory, deletes the data folder, and renames the parent directory to remove \'_bag\'.
 There is a script that will do a single bag and a script to do all bags located within a single folder.